Built to Last, Not Just to Launch

 Hey, I’m Kyle…

-OGAL is my small business here in Virginia — how I support my family — so I treat every project like my own.
-Nothing gets passed off to a stranger overseas.
-You’ll work directly with me from start to finish.
+OGAL is my small business here in Richmond, Virginia — it’s how I support my family — so every project gets treated like it matters.
+Nothing gets passed off to a junior account manager or shipped overseas.
+You’ll work directly with me from the first call to the day your site goes live, and every day after that.

 Kyle’s keen eye for pixel-perfect design and unique focus on web performance makes him an outstanding partner for your WordPress projects.